21+ Easy Keto Lunches for Work (Keto Diet Lunch Ideas and Prep Tips)

-I really enjoy a great many of Tina's recipes, but what I love most about this one is the tahini dressing.
+I enjoy many of Tina's recipes, but what I love most about this one is the tahini dressing.

-Click here for the recipe and the source for the photo.
+Click here for this quick keto lunch recipe and the source for the photo.

-You can easily make this the night before and cut in the last ingredients like the avo and cheese just before you eat it.
+You can easily make this the night before and add the last ingredients, like the avocado and cheese, just before you eat it.

 Just a word of caution - always check labels before adding sources or salad dressings to your foods.

-The sesame gives the tuna a rich taste and I love the zing you get from the lime and red onion.
-If you find the sesame oil too rich, you can also try a little low carb mayonnaise.
+The sesame gives the tuna a rich taste and, I love the zing you get from the lime and red onion.
+If you find the sesame oil too rich, you can also try a bit low carb mayonnaise.

 Check out the recipe and source for the photo here at Table for Two, where you can enjoy many more of Julie's delicious recipes.

 Dr. Mercola's Lamb and Anchovies Keto Salad Recipe

 I added this recipe because even though it has more ingredients and sounds somewhat more complicated, it is still an easy lunch option, provided that you prepare the ingredients ahead of time.